maiali13/maiali13.github.io/_posts/2020-06-26-Guide-To-DBSCAN.md

 These last three steps repeat until the algorithm converges, as seen in the above gif.

-Despite its effectivity and ease of use, K-Means has several significant disadvantages.
+Despite its effectiveness and ease of use, K-Means has several significant disadvantages.
 First, one must know or find the optimal number of clusters (*k*).
 K-Means is very sensitive to this parameter and will be rendered effectively useless without its optimization.
 Second, K-Means iterates repeatedly until all clusters are equal in size no matter the distribution of the data.
 Finally, K-Means doesn’t consider the density of datapoints, and does not recognize outliers.
-For these reasons, it is not suitable for discovering clusters that are not ellipsoid in shape.
+For these reasons, it is unsuited to discovering clusters that are not ellipsoid in shape.

 DBSCAN (Density-Based Spatial Clustering of Applications with Noise) attempts to solve some of the shortcomings of K-Means by clustering datapoints based on density, effectively ignoring “sparse” sections of data by labelling them as noise.
 This allows it to work robustly with “noisy” datasets, both for identifying clusters and for efficiently identifying the outliers.
 DBSCAN’s focus on density instead of mean distance results in efficient modeling of non-ellipsoid structures in the data because it allows clusters to take an irregular shape, which is often more representative of organic data.